ydb-platform/benchhelpers/ycsb/README.md

 + `--de-threads` - same as `YCSB_THREADS_DE` from [workload](#workload), but with higher priority (overwrites the value from the config).
 + `--ycsb-hosts` - same as `YCSB_HOSTS_COUNT`, but with higher priority (overwrites the value from the config).

+By default scripts use anonymous access to YDB.
+If you want to use a token, then export `YDB_ACCESS_TOKEN_CREDENTIALS` (be aware, that currently this token will be printed in the logs and will be visible in process list!).

 ### CockroachDB

 ---